ElyesBRD/2D-Collision-Simulation/README.md

 * Start the Scene.

 # Note
-The project is still not finished yet, if there is errors please let me know.
+The project is still not finished yet, so consider that errors may apear and if so please let me know.